 Below is a JSON example with every available setting.
 Double quotes are optional in most cases.

 scale: [ 1 ],

 Not all settings need to be specified, any or all may be omitted.
-For example, to turn off padding and to combine subfolders, this JSON can be used:
+For example, to turn off padding and combining subfolders, this JSON can be used:

 To ignore all images in a folder and all subfolders:

 The texture atlas name is used to name the atlas and PNG files.
-Running this example would result in
+For example, if the texture atlas name is

 Ninepatches are not generally useful for Spine skeletons, but can be useful for other purposes.

 If an image file name ends with ".9" just before the file extension, it is considered a ninepatch.
 Ninepatch images can be created manually or by using this tool.
 The image must have a 1px transparent border.
 The upper and left edge may optionally have one contiguous line of black pixels which denote the split information, ie what part of the ninepatch will stretch.
 The bottom and right edge may optionally have one contiguous line of black pixels which denote the padding information, meaning how content on top of the ninepatch should be inset.
 When this image is packed, the 1px border is removed and the split and padding information stored in the atlas data file.